timothyhull/100daysofcode/days/_49/README.md

 python -m cProfile -s cumtime
 ```

 - `cumtime` is cumulative runtime for a given element.

+---

+### :notebook: 12/3/21

+- To profile a Python application using Python code, perform the following steps:

+   1. Import the Python cProfile module:
+      - `import cProfile`
+   2. Create a profiler by assigning a `cProfile.Profile` to a variable, and then disable the profile:
+      - Immediately disabling the profiler prevents module initialization from being included in the profiling process.

+      ```python
+      profiler = cProfile.Profile()
+      profiler.disable()
+      ```

+   3. Enable the profiler at a specific point in the application
+      - `profiler.enable()`
+   4. Add Python code to a script, to display profiler statistics in the terminal (Sorted by cumulative time.):
+      - `profiler.print_stats(sort='cumtime')`